 The process spans the whole cycle from identification of needs, through to the end of a services contract or the end of the useful life of an asset.
 It involves options appraisal and the critical make or buy decision which may result in the provision of services in-house in appropriate circumstances.

-The council's procurement team has the responsibility for the development of policy and strategy, which is linked to improving the council's procurement service in response to the issues raised in the National Procurement Strategy for Local Government (2003 - 2006) and the The Stronger and Prosperous Communities White Paper (2006).
+The council's procurement team has the responsibility for the development of policy and strategy, which is linked to improving the council's procurement service in response to the issues raised in the National Procurement Strategy for Local Government (2003 - 2006) and the Stronger and Prosperous Communities White Paper (2006).
 More recently the Government’s 2010 Spending Review advocated transforming procurement to achieve spending reductions, with key messages being; align procurement with organisational policy, collaborate and aggregate, implement category management techniques, streamline processes, use accurate data and find alternative models for delivery.
-In addition the Localism Act 2011 sets clear expectations that some power and budgets will be passed down to local communities, as well as giving citizens greater choice in shaping local services.
+The Localism Act 2011 also sets clear expectations that some power and budgets will be passed down to local communities, as well as giving citizens greater choice in shaping local services.

 The policies and the strategy are reviewed annually and updated to fit circumstances and government/market changes.